BGAK701/minter-contract/README.md

   * *Off-chain website* (`https://` URL) - This is by far the worst option.
 The owner of the website could change the metadata without user consent (not necessarily on purpose if the website is hacked).
 The website can also be taken down and the metadata will disappear.
 Users should never invest money in tokens that have their metadata stored this way.

-  What about the Jetton Logo URI, if it's stored on a website, can't it change?
+  What about the BGAK Logo URI, if it's stored on a website, can't it change?
 Yes, it can change and this is a feature.
 We believe that logos can go through rebranding without putting users at risk.
 Satoshi Nakamoto didn't design the current logo of Bitcoin when he wrote the initial code.

   I don't see the metadata in a wallet or block explorer, why?
 Some tools don't support yet the secure on-chain metadata standard.
-Please open issues with these tools to fix and display on-chain metadata which is supported by the official standard and is the secure way to publish Jettons.
+Please open issues with these tools to fix and display on-chain metadata which is supported by the official standard and is the secure way to publish BGAKs.

 &nbsp;
 ## Protect yourself and your users

 Don't forget that we're dealing with programmable money here.
-Jettons are tradable and users may end up paying real money for them.
+BGAKs are tradable and users may end up paying real money for them.
 It is our responsibility as a community to keep everybody safe.

 1. **Never deploy smart contract code that you are unable to review**

     Make sure you understand what you deploy.
 We went into a lot of effort to make sure everything is open source.
 The smart contract code that is deployed is available in this repo, you should review it and see that it's compatible with the [official standard version](https://github.com/ton-blockchain/token-contract/tree/main/ft).
-The HTML form that performs the deployment is [open source](https://github.com/ton-defi-org/jetton-deployer-webclient) as well and served from [GitHub Pages](https://ton-defi-org.github.io/jetton-deployer-webclient) so you can have confidence the source you see is what actually being served.
-By deploying your Jetton, you are taking full responsibility over what you deploy.
+The HTML form that performs the deployment is [open source](https://github.com/ton-defi-org/BGAK-deployer-webclient) as well and served from [GitHub Pages](https://ton-defi-org.github.io/BGAK-deployer-webclient) so you can have confidence the source you see is what actually being served.
+By deploying your BGAK, you are taking full responsibility over what you deploy.
 This repo is aimed for educational purposes only and provides no guarantees.

- 2. **Revoke admin role in the Jetton as soon as possible**
+ 2. **Revoke admin role in the BGAK as soon as possible**

-    The Jetton code allows a special admin role (the deployer wallet address) to mint new tokens for themselves and change token metadata.
-This functionality is necessary for the initial launch because that's how new Jettons enter circulation.
+    The BGAK code allows a special admin role (the deployer wallet address) to mint new tokens for themselves and change token metadata.
+This functionality is necessary for the initial launch because that's how new BGAKs enter circulation.
 Once you're finished with minting you must revoke your admin permissions by changing the admin to an empty address.
 A blockchain ecosystem is designed to be trustless.
 You should never take responsibility for your users' funds, you don't want a misplaced key on your behalf to permit theft from other people!
-Revoking the admin role will guarantee that nobody will ever be able to mint new tokens in the future and crush your Jetton price.
+Revoking the admin role will guarantee that nobody will ever be able to mint new tokens in the future and crush your BGAK price.
 Please only revoke after you finished doing QA and made sure all the metadata fields are correct!
 After revoking admin you will not be able to change any of the metadata fields anymore.

 ## Q&A: Is this contract deployer safe?